LISTEN TO MY LATEST PODCAST EPISODE

 Now I realize I’m painting what sounds like a fantasy dream life here that seems too good to be true.
 I won’t lie that freelancing in fashion takes work (just like having a job or your own brand).

-But the possibilities as a fashion freelancer are limitless (and so is your flexibility).
+But the possibilities as a freelance fashion designer are limitless (and so is your flexibility).

 Hear me out…